exell/words/content/post1.md

 Tags:
 Slug: beginning
 Author: Exell
 Summary: Yes, yes it is.
-Esecially with all the fun I've had figuring out how to use github for the first time (bit behind eh?) and pelican for that matter, and finally, finally!
+Especially with all the fun I've had figuring out how to use github for the first time (bit behind eh?) and pelican for that matter, and finally, finally!
 It works!

 Yes, yes it is.
 Esecially with all the fun I've had figuring out how to use github for the first time (bit behind eh?) and pelican for that matter, and finally, finally!
 It works!
 The first steps have been taken, a site has been made, now it's time to make it AWESOME.
 Or at least half decent.